 Given that Peter was Jesus’ first disciple, it’s fitting that the oldest church in Munich be named after him.
 St. Peter’s Church has been damaged and rebuilt many times since it was founded (it was actually founded before Munich even became a city, it’s so old!).

 If you don’t want to waste money on a pretty view, the church itself is still worth going into.
 As you can see in the photo above, St. Peter’s is incredible.
-It houses the remains of Saint Munditia, who’s patron saint of single and unmarried women.
+It houses the remains of Saint Munditia, who is the patron saint of single and unmarried women.

 Asamkirche (St. Johann Nepomuk Church)